azurecitadel/azurecitadel.github.io/videos/securitySessionJan2018.md

 Tom Wilde takes you through various Microsoft security technologies to help secure infrastructure, devices, applications and information.

-In this episode we look at securing information with Azure Information Protection.
+In this episode we look at adding and using compliance features built into Office 365, with demos on Data Governance and e-Discovery.

 ----------

-<iframe width="560" height="315" src="https://www.youtube.com/embed/UNN6FdDehVo" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/BdPF3PZ2ufM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ----------